H3rby7/spotlight/aoa/README.md

-# Autospot

-Idea is to have a "Moving-Head" (a light) connected to a form of beacon.
-The light will always point to that beacon.

-## Further

-It may be possible to control more feature of the Moving-Head with an app or voice commands or gestures or whatever really

-* I heard there is also a form of bluetooth ring that might do the trick.

 # Technology

 I researched a couple of possible technologies.
 Many of them are used in industry for highly automated production environments for position/location/direction finding.